 Located at the bottom of a sheer cliff, Diamond Beach on Nusa Penida, Bali was previously inaccessible to the public and could only be enjoyed from above.
 But that’s all just changed.
-Locals are currently in the process of building stairs down to the beach, meaning visitors can finally trek down and feel the sand between their toes, which is exactly what I did when I visited last week.
-With a long stretch of white sand, palm trees, rock pools and glistening turquoise sea, Diamond Beach is the epitome of paradise, and I feel privileged to have been one of the first people to enjoy its untouched beauty.
+Locals have just finished building stairs down to the beach, meaning visitors can finally trek down and feel the sand between their toes.
+With a long stretch of white sand, palm trees, rock pools and glistening turquoise sea, Diamond Beach is the epitome of paradise.

 How to access Diamond Beach Nusa Penida

-The last few steps down to Diamond Beach are still only partially built so they are a little precarious but perfectly manageable.
+While there are now steps down to Diamond Beach, it is still a little precarious but perfectly manageable.
 There is also a rope that you can cling onto when climbing down, meaning it’s relatively easy to reach the bottom.
-The hardest part is actually once you make it down to the ground, where you’ll need to navigate your way through some bushes, down a stony hill and over some rocks in the sea.
 It’s all worth it though because when you arrive you’ll be greeted by the raw beauty of a beach that’s yet to be altered by manmade features.
-You’ll need to be quick, however, because I think in another month or so the stairs and access will be finished and the crowds will soon descend.

 About Diamond Beach Nusa Penida